 Evan focuses on Broadband Infrastructure and Cloud/Enterprise IT Services.
 Evan is currently a member of the Board of Directors of Landways and TerraPact.
 Prior to joining Columbia Capital, Evan was the Head of Marketing and led the Voice Business for Roshan TDCA, Afghanistan’s largest telecommunications provider.
 Before joining Roshan, Evan was as an analyst with JPMorgan Chase’s foreign exchange and interest rate derivatives group in New York.
 Evan received his B.S. from The George Washington University, where he double majored in Economics and Political Science.

-Sharon focuses on Internet Infrastructure, Media and Mobile investments.
+Sharon focuses on Internet Infrastructure and Mobility investments.
 Prior to joining Columbia Capital, Sharon worked at Goldman Sachs in their Technology, Media, and Telecommunications group in New York.
 Before joining Goldman Sachs, Sharon was an analyst at UBS in their TMT group.
 Sharon received her B.S.C. from the McIntire School of Commerce at the University of Virginia, where she double majored in Finance and Accounting.

-Sam focuses on Cloud/Enterprise IT, Media, and Mobile investments.
+Sam focuses on Enterprise IT and Mobility investments.
 Prior to joining Columbia Capital, Sam was an Associate at Charles River Associates in their Auctions and Competitive Bidding practice in Boston.
 Sam received his B.A. from Middlebury College, where he majored in Economics.

-Nick focuses on Cloud/Enterprise IT, Internet Infrastructure, and Mobile investments.
+Nick focuses on Enterprise IT, Internet Infrastructure, and Mobility investments.
 Prior to joining Columbia Capital, Nick was an Associate at CapitalSource in their Leveraged Finance practice, focusing on debt financings in the Software and Internet Infrastructure sectors.
 Nick received his B.A.Sc. from the University of Maryland, where he majored in Economics.

-Arun focuses on Federal/Cyber IT Services investments and is an Adjunct Professor at Georgetown Business School teaching Entrepreneurial Finance/Venture Capital.
-Arun is on the Board of Directors or actively involved with Altamira, Daz 3D, Devas Multimedia, Endgame, OPĀQ Networks, Verato, and Vubiquity.
-Arun was also involved with former Columbia portfolio companies Adjoined Consulting (acquired by Kanbay International, Inc.), Millennial Media (NYSE: MM), Riptech (acquired by Symantec Corporation), Softek Storage Holdings (acquired by IBM), and Webs (acquired by Vistaprint).
-Prior to joining Columbia Capital, Arun was at Carlyle Venture Partners focused on software investments.
+Arun focuses on Federal/Cyber IT Services investments and is an Adjunct Professor at Georgetown Business School teaching Entrepreneurship and Venture Capital.
+Arun is on the Board of Directors or actively involved with Altamira, Daz 3D, Devas Multimedia, Endgame, OPĀQ Networks, and Verato.
+Arun was also involved with former Columbia portfolio companies Adjoined Consulting (acquired by Kanbay International, Inc.), Millennial Media (NYSE: MM), Riptech (acquired by Symantec Corporation), Softek Storage Holdings (acquired by IBM), Vubiquity (acquired by Amdocs) and Webs (acquired by Vistaprint).
+Prior to joining Columbia Capital in 2000, Arun was at Carlyle Venture Partners, focused on software investments.
 Earlier, Arun held positions in Arthur D. Little’s telecom and technology consulting practice and shared responsibility for establishing ADL’s operation in India.
 Arun received a B.S. degree with Distinction in Electrical Engineering and an M.S. degree in Engineering Economic Systems from Stanford University (’91) and received his M.B.A. from Harvard Business School (’95).